eunjae-lee/dotfiles/post.md

 ln -s ~/workspace/dotfiles/.tool-versions ~/.tool-versions
 ```

-Let's open this `.tool-versions` and put `nodejs 18.18.0` as content.
-With this
-config, wherever you are, `18.18.0` will be used by default.
-When you're in a
-folder that contains a local `.tool-versions`, then `asdf` will respect its
-version.
-For example you go to `~/workspace/project-a`, and if there is
-`~/workspace/project-a/.tool-versions`, then it will read the Node.js version
-from it and try to use it.
-However, let's say, if the version is "18.0.0" and
-it's not installed on your Mac, `asdf` will show you an error message.
-Then you
-can follow the instruction to install `18.0.0` and it will continue to work
-again.
+Open the `﻿.tool-versions` file and set ﻿`nodejs 18.18.0` as its content.
+With this configuration, ﻿`18.18.0` will be the default Node.js version wherever you are.
+When you navigate to a folder that contains a local `﻿.tool-versions` file, ﻿asdf will use the specified version from that file.
+For example, if you go to `﻿~/workspace/project-a` and there is a `﻿~/workspace/project-a/.tool-versions` file, ﻿asdf will read the Node.js version specified in that file and attempt to use it.
+However, if the version is `18.0.0` and it is not installed on your Mac, ﻿`asdf` will display an error message.
+In that case, you can follow the instructions to install version ﻿`18.0.0`, and `﻿asdf` will resume working.

 ## Install applications

-Let's install some applications.
-Here is a list.
-Feel free to remove if you
-don't want or don't recognize.
+To install applications, use the following list.
+Feel free to remove any that you don't want or recognize:

 ```sh
 apps=(